kdave/btrfs-progs/Documentation/btrfs-balance.rst

 Just 1 GiB decrease, which possibly means there are block groups with good utilization.
-Making the metadata layout more compact would in turn require updating more metadata structures, ie. lots of IO.
+Making the metadata layout more compact would in turn require updating more metadata structures, i.e. lots of IO.
 As running out of metadata space is a more severe problem, it's not necessary to keep the utilization ratio too high.
 For the purpose of this example, let's see the effects of further compaction: